Best TWS: True Wireless Earphones in India

 Which are the best true wireless (TWS) earphones you can buy in India right now?
 The options vary depending on your budget, and we've picked out the best TWS earphones across price categories, key features, and specific requirements.

-Although the last year saw some impressive innovation and growth in the true wireless earphones segment, things have slowed down a bit in the past few months when it comes to big ticket launches from major brands.
-That said, there have been some important new products launched in recent months from Indian and global brands alike.
+We've been seeing some impressive innovation and growth in the true wireless earphones segment, including some big-ticket launches from brands in the premium segment such as Apple and Samsung.
+This has helped to refresh the space a bit, which has been much needed given the typically long product life cycles in the true wireless earphones segment.
+As a result, there are new launches across categories and platforms, including some long-awaited successors to former favourites.

-Active noise cancellation continues to be a key feature that buyers look for when choosing true wireless earphones across price segments, but new innovation in the form of advanced codec support and features built for certain devices and platforms could be the big trend going into 2022.
-We've refreshed our top picks across price categories for true wireless earphones, with new products from Sony, Samsung, and OnePlus, and here are our top picks.
+Active noise cancellation continues to be a key feature that buyers look for when choosing true wireless earphones across price segments including the affordable space, but new innovation in the form of advanced codec support and features built for certain devices and platforms continue to be a big trend in the segment.
+We've refreshed our top picks across price categories for true wireless earphones, with new products from Apple, Samsung, and Oppo, among others.
+Here are our top picks.

 Up until the advent of true wireless technology, wireless headphones and earphones have had some kind of connector between the left and right channels, be it a wire or a headband.
 With true wireless earphones, even this short cable is gone, and each earbud features its own battery, DAC, amplifier and Bluetooth chip.
 The earbuds individually connect to the source device, or a dominant earbud that is connected to the source then also connects with the second earbud to provide the digital signal.